thatte-idli-kaal-soup/tiks-ultimate.in/data/rules-2023.md

 ### Tournament format

-Teams play 2 sets of round robin games 7v7 and 4v4.
+Teams play 1 set of round robin games of 7v7.

-The two teams with the highest points, play finals with just the on field scoring format
+After the round robin, teams will be reseeded and will play 2 Qualifier -

+Qualifier 1 - 1v2 - Winner goes to Finals.
+Loser gets another chance to make it to the finals in Qualifier 2.

+Eliminator 1 - 3v4 - Winner plays Qualifier 2.
+Loser has no chance to make it to the finals.

+Qualifier 2 - 2v3 - Winner makes it to the finals.

+Finals..

 Team with the highest number of Skill Play Points in the league stage will be awarded a prize.